 After arranging the furniture, take some well-deserved rest before you continue

 If you’re moving with kids or moving with pets, you have to keep everything that might be dangerous out of their reach to keep everyone safe.
-These situations are very unpredictable, and both kids and animals like to touch stuff that are unfamiliar to them, so all potentially critical items must be removed.
+These situations are very unpredictable, and both kids and animals like to touch stuff that is unfamiliar to them, so all potentially critical items must be removed.
 If you see any sharp edges or electricity that’s unprotected, be sure to cover them, at least with some temporary method until you buy what you need to fully remove the threat.

 This Is One of the Crucial Things to Do After Moving to a New Home